-OL 334 Portfolio Development for Prior Learning (1 Credit)
+OL 334 Portfolio Development for Prior Learning (1 Cr)

-This course examines identification, analysis and documentation of prior learning for college credit assessment.
-Essential portfolio components will be presented and students will be assisted in the assembly of a portfolio that documents the knowledge acquired from prior learning as it relates to college-level learning objectives.
+This course examines identification, analysis, and documentation of prior learning for college credit assessment.
+Essential portfolio components will be presented, and students will be assisted in the assembly of a portfolio that documents the knowledge acquired from prior learning as it relates to college-level learning objectives.
 Students must complete this course to be eligible to petition for prior learning credit.
-A maximum of 20 credit hours can be earned through the development of the portfolio.
+A maximum of 20 credit hours can be earned through portfolio development.

-OL 340 The Art & Practice of Community Leadership (3 Credits)
+OL 340 The Art & Practice of Community Leadership

-Students will examine and evaluate characteristics of leadership while formulating their own individual leadership style.
-The course includes a series of hands on leadership class sessions and face-to-face meetings with community leaders as well as in class discussions on community leadership.
+(3 Cr) Students will examine and evaluate characteristics of leadership while formulating their own individual leadership style.
+The course includes a series of hands-on leadership class sessions and face- to-face meetings with community leaders as well as in class discussions on community leadership.
 Concepts of leadership will be explored through describing and diagnosing community issues relevant to the community of Wyandotte County.

-OL 400 Leadership Fundamentals II (3 Credits)
+OL 400 Leadership Fundamentals II (3 Cr)

-This course is an in-depth examination of leadership theories, principles and practices.
+This course is an in-depth examination of leadership theories, principles, and practices.
 The complex relationship between leadership theory and practice will be explored through multimedia, case studies and service learning.

-Prerequisite: Senior Level standing
+Prerequisite: Senior standing

-OL 401 Legal, Ethical and Spiritual Dimensions Leadership (3 Credits)

-This course will examine the role of spirituality and ethically motivated decision-making in leadership.
+OL 401 Legal, Ethical and Spiritual Dimensions Leadership (3 Cr) This course will examine the role of spirituality and ethically motivated decision-making in leadership.
 Contemporary and historically significant literature will expose the student to the possibilities of organizational advancement through embracing socially conscious leadership versus bottom-line ethos.

-Prerequisite: Senior Level standing
+Prerequisite: Senior standing

-OL 403 Organizational Theory and Behavior (3 Credits)
+OL 403 Organizational Theory and Behavior (3 Cr)